miyag/UiPath.Academy/FoundationTraining/minitest.md

 - [-] Get Text with OCR
 - [o] Get Text

-Q）If you want to extract specific information from multiple native PDF files with the same structure, what activity should you use?
+Q) If you want to extract specific information from multiple native PDF files with the same structure, what activity should you use?
+- [-] There is no activity for this
 - [-] Read PDF with OCR
+- [-] Get Text with OCR
 - [o] Get Text
-- [-] Get Text with OCR
-- [-] There is no activity for this

 ---
 ### 10.11